guoyanting-hub/ToothGeoCMAE/README.md

 ```
 Each .txt file defines the training subset indices for low-label fine-tuning experiments (10%, 30%, 100%).<br>
 The Teeth3DS dataset (MICCAI 3DTeethSeg’22 Challenge) can be downloaded from https://osf.io/xctdy/.
 The 3D-IOSSeg dataset can be downloaded from https://reurl.cc/0vjLXY.
 For more information about the data, check out the link https://github.com/abenhamadou/3DTeethSeg_MICCAI_Challenges and https://github.com/MIVRC/Fast-TGCN.<br>
-We provide sample files (example.obj and example.json) in the data directories.
+We provide sample files in the data directories.

 ### Pre-training
 To train the encoder on unlabeled dental meshes to learn general geometric features, run the following command: